 Microsoft .NET Framework 4.5.2 (or higher)

-Internet Explorer 11 or above, Microsoft Edge (ClickOnce allowance required for EDGE)
+Internet Explorer 11 or above, Microsoft Edge, Google Chrome (ClickOnce required for Edge and Chrome)

 Workstation RAM Requirements